-It will not pull up the paint on the surface it's stuck to, and the seal is activated when you put it down onto a smooth surface.
+It will not pull up the paint on the surface it's stuck to, and the seal is activated when you put it down on a smooth surface.
 Its special properties don't last forever, so don't leave it on the wall more than a couple of days.

-Wrapping Up Your Paint Project
+Wrapping up Your Paint Project

 Even if you've done a great job, some cleanup will be required.
 You'll have to do some touch ups and put things away.
 Read some simple tips to wrap up your painting project in style.